-The Act will start from 1 July 2025.
-There are various readiness activities, consultations and events that will be carried out in the lead up to the implementation of the Act and after implementation, through to December 2025.
+The Act will start from 1 November 2025.
+There are various readiness activities, consultations and events that will be carried out in the lead up to, and after, the implementation of the Act.

 We will continue to let you know about upcoming activities through our regular email newsletters.
 For updates and information, please subscribe to the aged care sector newsletters and alerts.